Download

 Download and Install

-To install PythonMusic, simply download the PEM (Python Environment for Music) editor.
+To install PythonMusic, simply download PEM (Python Environment for Music) editor.
+(Latest v1.1 - August 19, 2026)

 PEM is bundled with all PythonMusic libraries, and other essential Python libraries.
 It should be enough for most uses.